mireu-san/neo-city-2021/README.md

 [x] emailjs

 # To do list (further improvement ASAP)
-[] Add additional nav icon on the left side of its screen.
+[Pending...]
+Add additional nav icon on the left side of its screen.

-[Working...] differentiate each image of 'works.jsx'.
+[Working...]
+Change of plan - differentiate each image of 'works.jsx'.
 So why am I struggling here again?
-To insert Link hook properly, need to review how to use 'useEffect'.
+To insert Link hook properly, may consider to review how to use 'useEffect'.

+[] Consider to set up a new page - About me
+Still, this can be emphasised on resume.
+However, it is always good to make this better too.

 [x] emailjs

-[] insert Link or NavLink hook to either portfolio or works
+[x] insert Link or NavLink hook to either portfolio or works

-[] For mobile : Create additional page for each project - as an introduction page.
+[cancelled] For mobile : Create additional page for each project - as an introduction page.
 This is the only perfect way to internally, freely introduce each of it.